Under The Rainbow - Spring 2017

 Kids need plenty of H2O to grow, but a surprising new study finds about half of them aren’t getting enough water every day.

 Dameyonna Willis knew something was wrong with her baby.
-After she sought a second opinion, doctors at University Hospitals Rainbow Babies & Children Hospitals diagnosed a congenital heart defect – and saved the infant's life.
+After she sought a second opinion, doctors at UH Rainbow Babies & Children's Hospital diagnosed a congenital heart defect – and saved the infant's life.